-PSY 393 Collaborative Research in Psychology
+PSY 393 Collaborative Research in Psychology 0-4-F&S

 Students conduct a research project in collaboration with other students and a faculty member.
 Topics in social psychology, cognition, learning, biopsychology and personality are available.
-Students will review the literature, design and conduct empirical research, analyze and explain the results, write a report in journal submission format, and present at an appropriate conference.
+Students review the literature, design and conduct empirical research, analyze and explain the results, write a report in journal submission format, and present at an appropriate conference.
 Students may take this course up to four semesters.
 Requires permission of instructor.
 Liberal Arts.